 At any rate, Brownie Mix Truffles can be made several days in advance, and would be the most adorable Valentine’s Day gift for your sweetie, kids, co-workers, or kids’ teachers.
 They can be packaged in so many cute ways too, like popping the truffles into mini cupcake wrappers then nestling in festive tins.
 I picked this one up for $.99 at Michaels (the craft store, ya’ll) the other day!

 K, first things fits, bake a box of brownie mix according to package directions.
 Any kind that has the word “fudge” in the name will do.
-If you have a favorite brownie recipe (this is my all-time favorite brownie recipe) feel free to use that too.
+You can also use my irresistible Gluten Free Brownies recipe!

 Oh!
 Don’t be tempted to swap out the oil or butter called for on the box for applesauce or yogurt to make it low-fat.
 This results in a fluffy, cake-like brownie, which won’t stick together.
 We want dense and FUDGEY brownies!